-- Spread a small box of baking soda out onto a large plate or baking sheet and place it inside your fridge;
+- Spread a small box of baking soda out onto a large plate or baking sheet and place it in your fridge;

 - Sprinkle coffee grounds onto a small plate or into a bowl.
-Both the baking soda and coffee grounds are great at absorbing odors.
+Both the baking soda and coffee grounds are great for absorbing odors.

 How often should you do a deep clean?
 Some experts recommend once a season; others twice a year.
 It truly depends on what your situation is: If your fridge is a very highly trafficked area, then set a deep clean on your to-do list once a quarter.
 If you travel a lot and eat out often, you may need a deep clean twice a year.